boost-edu-tools/gitinspectorgui/docs/architecture/overview.md

 **Key concept**: The Python backend runs embedded within the Tauri application, enabling direct function calls without network communication.
 You can develop and test the Python analysis logic independently.

-> **PyO3 Integration Details**: For comprehensive information about the PyO3 helper function architecture, see [Design Decisions](design-decisions.md).
+> **PyO3 Integration Details**: For comprehensive information about the PyO3 helper function architecture, see [PyO3 Integration Architecture](pyo3-integration.md).

 ## Architecture